Programming & Data Processing

 How to Convert Nice Columns to Text Online: A Complete Guide to Parsing Column Data, Custom Separators, and Plain Text Output

-By WTools Team2026-04-026 min read
+By WTools Team·2026-04-02·6 min read

 • Terminal commands like ps aux, ls -l, docker ps, or kubectl get pods

-• Exported reports from legacy systems
+• Reports exported from legacy systems

 • Log files with fixed-width fields

-Here's a simple example:
+Here's a quick example:

 Name Score Grade